As Russia's Ukraine war intensifies, some warn nuclear escalation is possible

 "What would happen if the Russian warning system had a false alarm in the middle of a crisis like this?" he asks.
 "Would Putin know it was a false alarm?
 Or would he jump to the wrong conclusion?"

-Even if the short-range battlefield nukes are still on the shelf, thousands of Russian and American long-range missiles are ready to launch in just minutes.
+Even if the short-range battlefield nuclear weapons are still on the shelf, thousands of Russian and American long-range missiles are ready to launch in just minutes.
 That threat hangs over everything as the conflict in Ukraine drags on.